-- Requesting also that they provide us with their policies on fair sourcing of goods and services, their employment practices such as advertising vacancies, work/life balance and their training for staff.
+- Requesting also that they provide us with their policies on fair sourcing of goods and services and their employment practices such as advertising vacancies, work/life balance and training for staff.

-This statement was approved by the Board on 28 October 2020.
+This statement was approved by the Board in October 2022.

 FOOT ANSTEY LLP